 - The View segments selections only affect the appearance of attitude segments in the list.
-For example, if View Target segments is not selected, any targeted profiles in the sequence continue to apply.
-To prevent them from applying, you must clear the Target Segments box.
+For example, if you do not selectView Target segments, targeted profiles in the sequence still apply.
+To prevent them from applying, you must clear the Target Segments check box.

 |Name||This is the name of the segment.
-You can replace the default name with a name of your choice.|
+You can replace the default name.|

 |Start Time||This is the time at which the segment begins.
-If the Start Time for the present segment precedes that for another segment, then the Stop Time for the present segment coincides with the Start time for the later segment.
-Otherwise, the Stop Time for the present segment is the end of the vehicle time frame.
-For more information on the options available for start and stop times, see the Time Options topic.|
+If the Start Time for a segment precedes that of another segment, then its Stop Time coincides with the Start time for the later segment.
+Otherwise, the Stop Time for a segment is the end of the vehicle time frame.
+For more information on the options for start and stop times, see Time Options.|

-|Type||Select a predefined attitude profile from the drop-down menu and specify any applicable parameters.|
+|Type||Select a predefined attitude profile from the drop-down menu and specify applicable parameters.|

-|Always read data from attitude file||Attitude data is not saved as part of the vehicle profile.
-This option is generally preferable because the vehicle's attitude data is updated automatically with changes in the external attitude file.|
+|Always read data from attitude file||STK does not save the attitude data as part of the vehicle profile.
+AGI recommends this option because STK updates the vehicle's attitude data automatically if the data in the external attitude file changes.|

-|Import and save attitude data||Attitude data is saved as part of the vehicle profile.
+|Import and save attitude data||STK saves the attitude data as part of the vehicle profile.
 This option is convenient in some circumstances (e.g., when sharing vehicle files).|

 Clickto add the file segment to the multisegment sequence or to return to the Attitude page without adding a segment.